IoT-gamer/flutter_face_tracking_excercise_app/README.md

-# Flutter Face Tracking Excercise App
+# Flutter Face Tracking Exercise App

 A Flutter application for collecting face movement data to train machine learning models for exercise activity detection.
-This app tracks a user's face position during different activities and saves the data for training ML models that can detect whether a person is walking or standing.
+This app tracks a user's face position during different activities, saves the data for training ML models, and can display real-time predictions using a trained model.

 ## Overview

 This app uses the device's front camera and Google's ML Kit to track facial movements.
 It records the coordinates of the face during different activities (walking, standing, or custom activities) and saves this data for later use in training machine learning models.

 The primary use case is positioning a phone or tablet on a stationary part of an exercise machine (like a treadmill or elliptical trainer) to track the user's face movements while exercising.
 This data can then be used to train ML models to detect exercise activities based solely on facial movement patterns.
+Once trained, the model can be integrated back into the app for real-time activity detection.

 ## Features

 - Real-time face detection and tracking
 - Recording of face position coordinates
 - Storage of activity data with proper labeling
+- Real-time activity prediction using a trained model
 - Support for multiple activity types:
   - Walking
   - Standing